-- 5.1.
+5.1.
+Courses and University services may be subject to change.
+Changes may be necessary to comply with legal and regulatory requirements.
+Circumstances may arise outside the reasonable control of the University, leading to required changes.
 The University shall not be liable to you for events outside of its control which it could not have foreseen or prevented, even if we had taken reasonable care.
-Such events include, but are not limited to: strikes, other industrial action, staff illness, over or under demand from students, severe weather, fire, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war, natural disaster, restrictions imposed by government or public authorities, significant changes to our funding or government higher education policy; epidemic or pandemic disease, or failure of public utilities or transport systems. - 5.2.
+Such events include, but are not limited to: strikes, other industrial action, staff illness, over or under demand from students, severe weather, fire, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war, natural disaster, restrictions imposed by government or public authorities, significant changes to our funding or government higher education policy; epidemic or pandemic disease, or failure of public utilities or transport systems.

+5.2.
 Should any such circumstances arise, the University reserves the right to change or cancel parts or all, of your course.
-The University will take reasonable and proportionate steps to mitigate any adverse impact on you.
+The University will give you as much notice as possible and take reasonable and proportionate steps to mitigate any adverse impact on you.